Hepatitis C Virus Antibodies

 Why Get Tested?

-To screen for and diagnose a hepatitis C virus infection and to monitor treatment of the infection
+As a screen to see if you have a hepatitis C virus infection and to monitor treatment of the infection

-If you may have been exposed to/have risk factors for the hepatitis C virus, such as through contact with infected blood, sexual relations with an infected person, IV drug use or you have symptoms associated with liver disease
+If you may have been exposed to/have risk factors for the hepatitis C virus, such as through contact with infected blood, sexual relations with an person known to be infected person, if you have ever injected drugs or you have symptoms associated with viral liver disease

 Sample Required?